 Online Admissions Application: Begin the application process by submitting an online graduate application at the link below and submitting the non-refundable $65 application fee payment.

-Degree Requirement: A master's degree from an accredited college or university.
+Degree Requirement: A bachelor's and master's degree (or the equivalent) from a regionally accredited institution.

 Transcripts: Official transcripts from all accredited academic institutions attended.
 Transcripts must arrive in their official, sealed envelopes.

 Two Letters of Recommendation: Two letters of recommendation, at least one from an advisor or someone familiar with the applicant's ability to do advanced academic work.
 Recommenders should use standard business format and include full contact information-name, email, phone number, and mailing address.

 Academic Writing Sample: A writing sample of eight-to-ten pages (typed, double-spaced) that demonstrates your capacity to think critically and reflectively and demonstrates graduate level writing abilities.
 A sample that uses outside sources must include proper citations.
 You may submit copies of previous work, such as a recent academic paper, article, or report that reflects scholarly abilities.

 Goal Statement: A one-to-three page (typed, double-spaced) statement of your educational and professional objectives.
 Include how you will use the resources of the curriculum to advance your chosen inquiry.